lene99/E057-trial/README.md

 4. Export the project
 5. Run the game, and play!

-## Read our Group's report to have an overall idea of the motivation of the game creation <a href="E:/Y3S1/EE3080/Report/E057_FinalGroupReport.pdf" download>here</a>!
+## Read our Group's report to have an overall idea of the motivation of the game creation!
+<a href="E:/Y3S1/EE3080/Report/E057_FinalGroupReport.pdf" download>Group Report</a>